trufflesuite/trufflesuite.com/public/tutorials/debugger-variable-level-inspection.md

 But development has continued apace, and new functionality has been added to make your contract inspection more powerful.
 Specifically, **you now have the ability to do variable-level inspection on your contracts**.
 With this, you can know exactly the state of your variables at every given point in the instruction list, giving you a much greater ability to truly inhabit the current state of your contracts, and making debugging a breeze.

 In this tutorial, we're going to take a look at a simple contract and inspect it using the Truffle Solidity debugger.
-We'll investigate three scenarios
+We'll investigate three scenarios:

 1. A working contract
 1. A working contract with unexpected output
-1. A broken contract (exhibiting a `revert`)
+1. A broken contract

 ## A basic smart contract